All Episodes

 This is not good news, but what is good news is that he is the greatest fighter and winner that you will ever meet.

-I am proud to announce tonight that you will be receiving our country's highest civilian honor.
+and all of the incredible work that you have done for charity, I am proud to announce tonight that you will be receiving our country's highest civilian honor, the Presidential Medal of Freedom.

 I will now ask the First Lady of the United States to present you with the honor, please.

-Thank you, Barack.
+Thank you, Rush!

 And this is really not a news conference.